X-Linked Chondrodysplasia Punctata 2

 English

-Nancy Braverman is a Medical Genetics specialist and a Pediatrics provider in Baltimore, Maryland.
+Nancy Braverman is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Baltimore, Maryland.
 Dr. Braverman is rated as an Elite provider by MediFind in the treatment of X-Linked Chondrodysplasia Punctata 2.
-Her top areas of expertise are Zellweger Syndrome, Chondrodysplasia Punctata Syndrome, X-Linked Chondrodysplasia Punctata 2, and Acromesomelic Dysplasia.
+She is also highly rated in 14 other conditions, according to our data.
+Her clinical expertise encompasses Zellweger Syndrome, Chondrodysplasia Punctata Syndrome, X-Linked Chondrodysplasia Punctata 2, and Acromesomelic Dysplasia.

 Elite in X-Linked Chondrodysplasia Punctata 2